University Alcohol Policy

 Fordham University offers comprehensive substance abuse prevention that begins at New Student Orientation and continues throughout the year.
 Prevention initiatives include Residential Life floor meetings and Office of Substance Abuse Prevention and Student Support/Alcohol and Other Drug Education Core Programming for all first year resident students, which offer information on the use and abuse of alcohol, and on the law and University policies.
 New York State Laws on alcohol are published in this handbook.
 Examples of educational strategies include intensive student leader trainings regarding the applicable laws and University policies, awareness campaigns such as National Collegiate Alcohol Awareness Week and Alcohol Screening Day.
 The University’s early intervention programs for students identified as at risk of developing an alcohol or addiction disorder are offered through the Office of Substance Abuse Prevention and Student Support, Student Health Services, and Counseling and Psychological Services.

-Students who demonstrate a need for more individualized care, or who repeatedly violate the alcohol policy, may be required to participate in an educational screening and brief intervention provided by the Office of Substance Abuse Prevention and Student Support.
+Students who demonstrate a need for more individualized care, or who repeatedly violate the alcohol policy, may be required to participate in an educational screening and brief intervention provided by the Office of Substance Abuse Prevention and Student Support at RH or the Office of Alcohol and Other Drug Education at LC.
 Members of the University community who wish to discuss in confidence matters related to substance abuse are encouraged to contact University Counseling and Psychological Services (CPS).
 CPS staff members are available as psychologists, consultants, and resource persons.
 For more information on resources and referral information, please refer to the Drug Free Campus Guidelines.

 Although the University’s primary emphasis in this area is prevention, it also recognizes its responsibility to implement and enforce alcohol regulations that are consistent with New York State laws and address the issues of personal health and safety for the community.